djalbat/tigger/README.md

 ## Usage

-Each of the collections of utility functions described below is exported as a plain old JavaScript object.
+Each of the collections of utility functions is exported as a plain old JavaScript object.
 To get hold of them, require the requisite object and then destructure it:

-Or the `require()` function can be used where appropriate:

 ```
 const { issueUtilities, repositoryUtilities } = require("tigger");